MadnessEngineering/Swarmonomicon/README.md

-# Swarmonomicon: Rust Realtime Agents

-Swarmonomicon: The Mad Tinker’s Codex
+# Swarmonomicon: The Mad Tinker's Codex

-🛠️ Welcome to the Swarmonomicon, a fusion of meticulous craftsmanship and heavily version controlled chaos.
+🛠️ Welcome to the Swarmonomicon,\
+A fusion of meticulous craftsmanship and heavily version controlled chaos.\
-Inspired by OpenAI's Realtime Agents Demo, this project doesn’t just reimagine agent collaboration—it invites you to dive headfirst into the Uncharted 🌀 and the Unhinged 🤖.
+Inspired by OpenAI's Realtime Agents Demo, this project doesn't just reimagine agent collaboration—\
+It invites you to dive headfirst into the Uncharted 🌀 and the Unhinged. 🤖🦾

-Here, Rust-powered agents weave intricate patterns of logic, improvisation, and mischief. it’s a spellbook for Mad Tinkerers ready to push boundaries and embrace the unpredictable.
+Here, Rust-powered agents weave intricate patterns of logic, improvisation, and mischief.\
+It's a spellbook for Mad Tinkerers ready to push boundaries and embrace the unpredictable.\
-Designed for those Mad enough to who thrive on experimentation, it’s more than a toolkit—
+Throw UX in the trash, grab an extra keyboard, a bin of raspiberries and Buckle up.

-⚙️ Tinker responsibly.
+⚙️ Tinker responsibly. \
-Some assembly required.
+Some assembly required[^1].\
-Unintended hilarity guaranteed.
+Unintended Hilarity guaranteed[^2].

+[^1]: Always assume "some" means "extensive" when dealing with Tinkers.

+[^2]: May cause mqtt related restructuring of your entire codebase[^3].

+[^3]: You're welcome, this is a feature not a bug.

 ## Inspiration and Credits

 This project is a Rust reimplementation inspired by the [OpenAI Realtime Agents Demo](https://github.com/openai/openai-realtime-agents).
-The original project, created by Noah MacCallum and Ilan Bigio, demonstrates advanced agentic patterns built on top of a Realtime API.
+The original project, created by [Noah MacCallum](https://x.com/noahmacca)] and [Ilan Bigio](https://github.com/ibigio), demonstrates advanced agentic patterns built on top of a Realtime API.
 My version is designed with plans to later become a [Tinker](https://github.com/DanEdens/Tinker) module.

 ### Original Project Highlights